-Dual 24 V, 50 mOhm high-side switch
+Dual 24 V, 20 mOhm High Side Switch

-The 50XS4200 device is part of a 24 V dual high-side switch product family with integrated control, and a high number of protective and diagnostic functions.
-It is designed for truck and bus applications.
-The low $R{DS(on)}$ channels (<50 $m\Omega$) can control different load types; bulbs, solenoids, or DC motors.
+The 20XS4200 device is part of a 24 V dual high side switch product family with integrated control, and a high number of protective and diagnostic functions.
+It has been designed for truck, bus, and industrial applications.
+The low $R{\text{DS}(\text{ON})}$ channels (<20 $\mathrm{m}\Omega$) can control different load types; bulbs, solenoids, or DC motors.
 Control, device configuration, and diagnostics are performed through a 16-bit serial peripheral interface (SPI), allowing easy integration into existing applications.
-This device is powered by SMARTMOS technology.

 Both channels can be controlled individually by external/internal clock signals, or by direct inputs.
 Using the internal clock allows fully autonomous device operation.
-Programmable output voltage slew- rates (individually programmable) helps improve electromagnetic compatibility (EMC) performance.
-To avoid shutting off the device upon inrush current, while still being able to closely track the load current, a dynamic overcurrent threshold profile is featured.
+Programmable output voltage slew-rates (individually programmable) helps improve electromagnetic compatability (EMC) performance.
+To avoid shutting off the device upon inrush current, while still being able to closely track the load current, a dynamic over-current threshold profile is featured.
 Switching current of each channel can be sensed with a programmable sensing ratio.
 Whenever communication with the external microcontroller is lost, the device enters a Fail-safe operation mode, but remains operational, controllable, and protected.